top of page

 • Feathered Friends in Flight

 Confused about how Lightning Lane Multi Pass and Single Pass work?
-We break it all down.šŸ‘‰ Read our Lightning Lane FAQ + Strategy Guide
+We break it all down.👉 Read our Lightning Lane FAQ + Strategy Guide

 Pixie Dust Tidbits

 Gorilla Falls Exploration Trail, Maharajah Jungle Trek, and Rafiki’s Planet Watch typically do not open right at park opening.
-These experiences usually become available 30–90 minutes after the park opens, so it’s best to check the My Disney Experience app for real-time info during your visit.
+These experiences usually become available 30–90 minutes after the park opens.
+In fact, many guests now save these for late afternoon when ride waits peak, since they provide a relaxing break during the busiest part of the day.
+It’s always best to check the My Disney Experience app for real-time info during your visit.

 Bakso at Disney Animal Kingdom

-šŸ… Since the arrival of Bakso, the adorable Sumatran tiger cub, the Maharajah Jungle Trek has seen extra crowds.
+🐅 Since the arrival of Bakso, the adorable Sumatran tiger cub, the Maharajah Jungle Trek has seen extra crowds.
 Curious about Bakso and other baby animals at Animal Kingdom?
-We’ve got the full scoop here:šŸ‘‰ Your Guide to Baby Animals at Animal Kingdom
+We’ve got the full scoop here:👉 Your Guide to Baby Animals at Animal Kingdom

 You can also rest at quick-service locations.
 Even ordering just a drink gives you access to shaded or indoor seating: